shahryarahmed3/search-engine/README.md

 ### Skills to tag

 `C++` · `STL` · `Data Structures` · `Information Retrieval` · `Inverted Index` · `Set Algorithms` · `File I/O` · `String Processing`

----

-## Limitations & Future Work

-This is an educational implementation focused on data-structure fundamentals, not production search:

-- No TF-IDF or relevance scoring — results are unordered sets, not ranked lists
-- No persistent index — rebuilt on every run
-- Linear scan in `tokenSet` rather than direct `map` lookup (could use `index[token]` instead)
-- Single-threaded, in-memory only

-Possible extensions: persistent index serialization, TF-IDF ranking, prefix/wildcard search, web crawler integration, and unit tests for token/query edge cases.